inclusive-design/idrc/src/resources/accessibility-for-co-designers.md

 ## Space

-* Organizers are encouraged to prepare an[access guide](https://cities.inclusivedesign.ca/resources/access-guide/)including information and images of the venue, public transit access to the venue, details about the facilities, food, and activities and send it to participants at least 3 days ahead of the session ([See sample access guide](https://docs.google.com/document/d/1wkB87u0Y_kAsFeilsYwLGOq-z5NOnLsM7W0cTd1rdnU/edit)).
+* Organizers are encouraged to prepare an [access guide ](https://cities.inclusivedesign.ca/resources/access-guide/)including information and images of the venue, public transit access to the venue, details about the facilities, food, and activities and send it to participants at least 3 days ahead of the session ([See sample access guide](https://docs.google.com/document/d/1wkB87u0Y_kAsFeilsYwLGOq-z5NOnLsM7W0cTd1rdnU/edit)).
 This will give participants enough time to become familiar with the space and to know what to expect.
 * The most accessible path to the event should be included in the access guide or sent to the participants via email ahead of time.
-* [Accessibility of the space](https://cities.inclusivedesign.ca/resources/accessibility-of-the-space/)can be described at the beginning of the session
+* [Accessibility of the space ](https://cities.inclusivedesign.ca/resources/accessibility-of-the-space/)can be described at the beginning of the session
 * The room should be set up to best facilitate the activities and provide enough space for participants to move freely

   * For small group work, workstations can be created as needed by grouping tables and/or chairs